Script for Adobe Illustrator

 Section 1: Edges on which to add marks

-Top/Bottom/Left/Right — enable the desired edges along which to add marks.
-At least one edge must be enabed.
-Top and Left have additional parameters that determine position, described below.
-Bottom and Right, if enabled, use the same parameters as Top and Left, but mirrored to align with the bottom or right.
+Top/Bottom/Left/Right — enable the desired edges to add marks.
+At least one edge must be enabled.
+Top and Left have additional options that determine position, described below.
+Bottom and Right, if enabled, use the same values as Top and Left, but mirrored on the bottom or right.

-Distribute: Number of marks — enable and enter a specfic number of marks, which are spaced equally across or down the selected edge.
+Distribute: Number of marks — enable and enter the number of marks to add, which are spaced equally across or down the selected edge.

-Distribute: Perferred spacing — enable and enter the desired distance between marks.
-Depending on the starting position and dimensions of the artboard, the script will determine the number of marks, spaced equally, that results in the closest value to the desired spacing.
+Distribute: Preferred spacing — enable and enter the desired distance between marks.
+Depending on the starting position and dimensions of the artboard, the script calculates the number of marks, spaced equally, that results in the closest value to the desired spacing.

 Section 2: Options

-Mark diameter — enter the desired size of each mark.
+Mark size — the desired size of each mark.

-Weight — the weight (width) of the stroke.
+Stroke weight — enter the desired weight (width) of the stroke in points.